-I work with all kinds of law school applicants.
-Some are immigrants or first-generation college graduates unfamiliar with the application process and unsure of how to present themselves.
+Some are immigrants or first-gen grads unsure of how to present themselves.
 Others took a long road to law school or worry about weak points in their applications.
-Some are aiming for top-tier schools with no room for error, while others feel less picky.
-Ultimately, any applicant could use expert help.
+Some are aiming for top-tier schools with no room for error, while others just want to go somewhere local.
+My help is for everyone.
+But the clients I work best with have a sense of humor and perspective and appreciate honest feedback.

-It typically takes me about 30-60 minutes to fully review and edit one draft document.
-If a draft looks like it needs more work, I will return feedback for revision, until the work is ready for a line edit.
-So, if you think your materials are good to go, an hour or two should suffice.
-If you anticipate multiple drafts, the five-hour package is a better deal.
-If you want more overall help, consider the unlimited plan.
-Hourly clients are only charged for substantive time spent, but many clients prefer the unlimited plan becaues then they feel more comfortable reaching out when questions or concerns arise throughout the application process.
+It takes me about 30-60 minutes to review and edit one draft.
+So, if you think your work is good to go, an hour or two should suffice.
+For multiple drafts, the five-hour package is a better deal.
+If you want someone to consult at anytime, without counting hours, consider the unlimited plan.

 Unlike most countries, legal education in the U.S. is only postgraduate: either a JD for aspiring lawyers or an LLM or SJD for existing lawyers.
 Most foreign lawyers choose the one-year LLM program, but I can help qualified foreign clients apply to any of those programs within the U.S. Learn more about those degrees here.